Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: First dredge-up

-Before systematically exploring the impact of different input physics, we include a brief discussion about the predicted post-FDU surface $^{12}{\rm C}/^{13}{\rm C}$ ratio, which is shown in Fig.~\ref{fig:FDU_Ciso}.
+When we examine the tracks in Figure~\ref{fig:FDU_gravity_base} in more detail, at low mass, $\Delta[{\rm C}/{\rm N}]$ rises by a small amount at the beginning of FDU before dropping to the final value.
+This is because $^{13}{\rm C}$ is dredged up before ${\rm N}$.
+We therefore include a brief discussion about the predicted post-FDU surface $^{12}{\rm C}/^{13}{\rm C}$ ratio, which is shown in Figure~\ref{fig:FDU_Ciso}.
 Theoretically, $^{12}{\rm C}$ is processed into $^{13}{\rm C}$ before $^{13}{\rm C}$ is processed into $^{14}{\rm N}$, so the $^{12}{\rm C}/^{13}{\rm C}$ ratio changes at lower temperatures than the $[{\rm C}/{\rm N}]$ ratio does.
 Therefore, $^{13}{\rm C}$ is dredged-up before $^{14}{\rm N}$ \citep{Pinsonneault1989ApJ}.
 In addition to our {\tt benchmark} predictions, we also include {\tt var\_rates\_default} results and the discrepancies between these two grids.
 Among all the variation grids, this is the one which differs from {\tt benchmark} at the $1 \,{\rm dex}$ level; other variations only differ at the $0.1$ or $0.01 \,{\rm dex}$ level.
 Fitting coefficients for all the grids are tabulated in Table~\ref{tab:Ciso_coeffs}.
 Since the APOKASC-3 data catalog does not include isotopic ratios, we stop this discussion here, but warn the readers that nuclear reaction rates (see Section~\ref{ss:comp_nuc}) are important when isotopic ratios are of interest.
 For example, \citet{Karakas2014PASA} reported much lower $^{12}{\rm C}/^{13}{\rm C}$ ratios ($\sim 20$--$25$) as they used different rates.